 - Register to participate in the Lundquist College of Business Spring Commencement Ceremony by May 31.
 All ceremony participants must register in order to participate.
 Registration for the ceremony is in addition to applying for your degree on Duckweb.
-Ceremony participation is open to all fall 2016 graduates, and winter 2017, spring 2017, summer 2017, and fall 2017 graduates.
+Ceremony participation is open to all fall 2017 graduates, and winter 2018, spring 2018, summer 2018, and fall 2018 graduates.
 Registration will be open from May 4 to May 31.
+Those who miss the deadline will be able to check in manually at the ceremony.

 - Students will register to participate in the ceremony through Marching Order.
 Click "Register," located under New Users, on the Marching Order site, and follow the instructions to register.
-(Survey will be available May 4, 2017.)
+(Marching Order registration is currently closed.)

 - You will receive an email from "Marching Order."
 Please note: the site will only work for the email address at which you received that message.